emerson-escolar/TDAPatents/README.md

     In this case, the main script is called by running  `python ./tdapatents/tdapatents_script.py` in the folder where the data is contained.
     If the data and script files are place in different folders, change `./tdapatents/tdapatents_script.py` appropriately to point to the script file.

-2. Use the single-file executable also found in [Releases](https://github.com/emerson-escolar/TDAPatents/releases) which contains all the needed python modules and scripts.
+2. OPTION 2: Use the single-file executable also found in [Releases](https://github.com/emerson-escolar/TDAPatents/releases) which contains all the needed python modules and scripts.
 The executables were created using [pyinstaller](https://pyinstaller.org/en/stable/).
-See [here](Technical_details_-_executables) for details.
+See [here](Technical-details---executables) for details.

     In this case, the main script is called by running  `tdapatents_script-SYSTEM` in the folder where the data is contained, where SYSTEM depends on your operating system.